npmcdn-to-unpkg-bot/full-stack-completed-challenges/Stream 1/17. Javascript Revisited/1. Javascript, Data Structures and Controls/ReadMe.md

-These challenges were performed in google chrome developer tools console and also repl.it, however you can see the actual JavaScript examples provided by code institute for the lesson in the solutions folder.
+see solutions folder for .js lesson file.